-people cannot change and yet is correlated with the endowment.
-4 Characteristics such as age, height and gender might qualify for this purpose.
+by producing less income.
+The theory then says that it would be more efficient to tax exogenous characteristics, i.e. something that people cannot change and yet is correlated with the endowment.4 Characteristics such as age, height and gender might qualify for this purpose.
 Mankiw and Weinzierl (2010) investigate - more as an academic exercise than as a serious proposal - a tax differentiated by height and argue that tall taxpayers should be taxed more than short taxpayers, based on the empirical evidence upon the positive correlation between height and wage rate.
 Kremer (2002) argues that age is also an exogenous variable that contributes to determine individual earnings.
-Moreover he notes that younger workers have larger labour supply elasticities and therefore they should face lower income tax rates than older workers.5 Analogously, GBT promises to be more efficient both because it implies lower taxes for the more elastic labour supplied by women and because it shifts part of the tax burden from an endogenous decision (income) to an exogenous characteristic (gender) hypothetically correlated with the productive endowment.
-As we will see below, microecometric simulations to a certain extent confirm A&I's expectations regarding the effects of GTB on female participation and income.
-However GTB presents some problems when it comes to the implementation.
-First, the differential in gender-specific labour supply elasticities mostly regards married women: single women's elasticities are more similar to men's (whether married or single).
-Second, labour supply elasticity is not an exogenous characteristic: it varies with the amount of labour, with income level etc. The optimal adjustment of tax rates differentials might require a sophisticated fine-tuning and more or less frequent changes.
-More generally, GBT conflicts with a principle of universality that is
+Moreover, he notes that younger workers have larger labour supply elasticities and therefore they should face lower income tax rates than older workers.5 Analogously, GBT promises to be more efficient both because it implies lower taxes for the more elastic labour supplied by women and because it shifts part of the tax burden from an endogenous decision (income) to an exogenous characteristic (gender) correlated (hypothetically) with the productive endowment.6

+As we will see below, the microecometric simulations to a certain extent confirm expectations regarding the effects of GBT on female participation and income.
+However GBT presents some problems when it comes to the implementation.
+The differential in gender-specific labour supply elasticities mostly regards married women: single women's elasticities are more similar to men's (whether married or single).
+Second, labour supply elasticity is not exogenous, it varies with the amount of labour, with income level etc. Of course, one can design optimal gender-specific taxes that account for the endogeneity of